 The website carousel is a great example of a popular feature which, unfortunately, the data shows to be ineffective.
 Popular with web designers – not popular with users:

 What value can you promise to deliver to your visitor?
 Is that clearly stated on your website?
 Too many websites deliver muddled, unclear value propositions or don’t include one at all.

 What are the biggest pains your target visitors are experiencing, and how does your solution help them?
 If you’re not crystal clear on this, you’re missing an opportunity to gain a new customer.
 Learn more about crafting a great unique selling proposition here.

 You can’t manage what you don’t measure.
 The two most frequent problems in that regard are that you either aren’t tracking your website activity at all or you’re simply not reviewing your results.

 Many folks know they should be measuring, but have no idea what to look for or what to take away from the data.
 Start with your goals.
 What is your objective as a business and what counts as a win?
 Now work backwards and identify other key metrics and tactics that will help you reach that objective.

 From there, you can work on improving those numbers, regularly checking the data to see what’s working and what isn’t, so you can adjust and fine-tune your efforts.
 (Try the Ladder of Improvement method.)

-Too many websites suffer from an old marketing mindset.
+Too many businesses build their websites using an old marketing mindset.
 They treat their website more like a one-way billboard communication, rather than a two-way retail store type communication.
 But things have changed.

 Today, power is in the hands of customers.
 If you don’t help them in their first moments on your site, they’ll go elsewhere.
 When customers are frustrated with your site, their only options are to abandon the site or call customer service.
 As a result, your customer service team can be a wealth of feedback.